SuperDARN/DDWG/reports/202102_ddwg_report.md

 ## Help requested
-Data managers please verify data gaps.
+* Data managers please verify data gaps.
+* Data managers please connect with Paul Breen to transfer data to both BAS and VT.

-## Outstanding Tasks
+## Outstanding Tasks & Future projects
-Rename, check, verify backlog of Borealis data for sas, cly, pgr and upload to BAS/VT holding directories as well as the Globus mirror.
+* Rename, check, verify backlog of Borealis data for sas, cly, pgr and upload to BAS/VT holding directories as well as the Globus mirror.
+* PRIC Data mirror